The shocking rise of the Nazi party in Germany during the inter-war years is a moment in history that still fascinates historians.

 To do this, he focused on getting middle-class Germans to vote for them.

-That is when the Wall Street Crash occurred, and the Great Depression hit Germany.
+That year was when the Wall Street Crash occurred, and the Great Depression hit Germany.

 As millions of Germans lost their jobs, they began to believe that someone like Hitler could make a difference to their suffering.